The Olmsted network “is truly the most significant voice in the nation for Olmsted values, principles and practices.”

 We are always sourcing photos of Olmsted landscapes for our newsletters, press kits, social media posts and more.
 We encourage you to send photos to email@example.com so that you and your organization can be featured in our materials.

 Whether you’d like to announce an exciting project or discuss an advocacy issue, consider our newsletter open to you!
 We regularly source content from our partners for our Shared Spaces blog and the “Field Notes” section of our monthly Olmsted Insider newsletter.
-We are also happy to provide content for your websites or newsletters— just let us know what you need.
-Reach out to email@example.com with story ideas.
+We are able to provide content for your websites or newsletters.
+Reach out to firstname.lastname@example.org with story ideas.